ankita10r/kafka-dr-replication/README.md

   IntelliJ.
 - Helped design test cases per task to keep this TDD, and tightened commit messages and README wording.
-- Modified an early, crudely-written README into a proper one.
 - Used Gemini separately to sanity-check some of the above rather than taking one tool's output as final.